DataStax-Academy/ac201-labs/lab02-installation/steps/intro.md

 In this hands-on lab, you will:

-- Download the Caasandra tarball from a CDN
+- Download the Cassandra tarball from a CDN
 - Extract Cassandra
 - Start Cassandra
 - Verify that Cassandra is up and running